jesperkristensen58/jesperkristensen58/README.md

 📫 jespertoftkristensen ( at ) gmail ( dot ) com

-🖊 <a href="https://defibooks.org/">I wrote a book on AMMs - a cornerstone of DeFi</a>.
+🖊 <a href="https://defibooks.org/">I write books on DeFi.
+Currently I have material on AMMs and Perpetual Derivatives - cornerstones of DeFi</a>.

 ---